Rush Limbaugh Thanksgiving week as we kick off three days of broadcast excellence this week.

 In fact, she's strictly there because she married him.

-If her last name weren't Clinton, you know, she'd be the dean of some all-girls school in Albania.
+If her last name weren't Clinton, you know, she'd be the dean of some all-girls school in Albania, you know, touring villages at night and doing whatever you do in a village at night when you go to all-girls school.

-Uh, in in the case of Rudy, the reason Rudy is getting a lot of of attention is the Northeastern bias in the media.
+In the case of Rudy, the reason Rudy is getting a lot of attention is the Northeastern bias in the media.

-The the the Northeastern bias of the media wants two Northeasterners to run.
+The Northeastern bias of the media wants two Northeasterners to run.

-I mean, even some of our conservative journalist friends who are headquartered and work in the Northeast in New York and Washington, are willing to overlook in some cases the lack of genuine conservatism in some candidates because they're from the Northeast and they just they're they have a geographical bias because where they live.
+I mean, even some of our conservative journalist friends who are headquartered and work in the Northeast, in New York and Washington, are willing to overlook, in some cases, the lack of genuine conservatism in some candidates because they're from the Northeast and they have a geographical bias because where they live.

-So it's it's uh it's tough to get out of the bottom tier when you're not you you need a you need a really humongous debate performance.
+So it's tough to get out of the bottom tier when you're not.

 It's not mine.